Meso-Health/meso-site/README.md

 </div>
 <br />

-After about a minute, a comment will appear with a link to a preview of your changes on a real version of the site.
+**After about a minute, a comment will appear with a link** to a preview of your changes on a real version of the site.
 Click that link to see them in action!

 If you're happy with your changes, press this big "Merge pull request" button, and https://meso.health will be updated within the minute.
-If you have a question, feel free to ping us in [#engineering](slack://channel?id=C03T9TUT1&team=watsi).
+If you have questions, feel free to ping us in [#engineering](slack://channel?id=C03T9TUT1&team=watsi).

 ### Contributing